kaushikdey11493/Intern_Demo/README.md

 # Project File Descriptions :

-I have used Spring Web for this project.
+I have used Spring Web , embedded tomcat and embedded H2 database for this project.

 demo_h2.zip : This is the zip file of the project.
 You can extract this zip file and import in eclipse or STS(spring tool suite).